Saturday, 1 February 2014

 This week we made a return visit to Great Ormond Street with Sasha, and this time it was for an appointment with their Specialist Speech and Langauge Therapist.

-After our 3 hour session there the last time, Sasha wasn't exactly keen to return, but we managed to persuade her with the promise of chips afterwards (that girl can eat her own bodyweight in chips!!).
+After our 3 hour session there the last time, Sasha wasn't exactly keen to return, but we managed to persuade her with the promise of fries afterwards (this girl can eat her own bodyweight in chips!!).

 We arrived and were shown into a small room where Sasha was asked to sit on a child-size chair at a table whilst mummy, daddy and the Speech Therapist sat on adult ones.
-Not a great start as Sasha would have much preferred a big chair - so we sorted that out before too long.
+Not a great start as Sasha made it clear she would have much preferred a big chair - so we sorted that out before we got started.
 Next we were asked several questions about Sasha's history regarding speech, and we covered the story from the beginning again.

 Sasha always made plenty of noise as a baby, but we referred her for speech around the age of 2 as she wasn't forming many recognisable words.
-It was the speech therapist then who referred us on to a paediatrician where we received the diagnosis of ASD (autism spectrum disorder) for her.
+It was the speech therapist then who referred us to a paediatrician who gave Sasha the diagnosis of ASD (autism spectrum disorder).
 Sasha's speech development has actually progressed quite well, although her speech sounds remain a little unclear.

 Sasha listened to us recapping the history but wasn't keen on answering many questions herself.
 She did join in a little though, by sometimes whispering some answers in mummy or daddy's ears.
 She was slumping in her chair and walking around, telling us she was too tired, and all the usual avoidance strategies.